Bergvca/bergvca.github.io/resume.md

 * English
 * German

-<div class="page-break"></div>

 ## Volunteer work
-* Treasurer of the alumni club of the student rowing club 'Okeanos', 2017 - present
+* Treasurer of the alumni club of the student rowing club 'Okeanos', 2017 - 2019

 ## Sports and leisures
 Rowing (crew in 2007 and 2008, winner of the national sprint championship, coach of lightweight 4 in 2009),